Global Partners

 World Rugby Council

-The Council is World Rugby’s highest decision-making body and is chaired by Sir Bill Beaumont, the World Rugby Chairman who sits as an independent.
+The Council is World Rugby’s highest decision-making body and is chaired by Brett Robinson, the World Rugby Chair who sits as an independent.
 It votes on key decisions over such issues as the hosting rights and competition structure for the Rugby World Cup and has the power to admit or expel unions from its membership.

 The most significant changes to Council came in November 2017 when World Rugby announced that the number of people able to sit on Council would increase from 32 with the 17 new members to be women, aligning with its ground-breaking Women’s Plan 2017-25 and its objective to accelerate the development of women in rugby on and off the field of play and further gender equality at all levels of the game.